Sarkar-Soumyadeep-202002/CMS-WordPress-Project/site.md

 It is to note that the design rules may change as specified by the design team.

-### Adding/Editing Image Slider - Smart Slider 3 Guide
+### Smart Slider 3 Guide
-_Assigned to Fred.
-Delete this sentence after adding the instruction._
+The most capable and user-friendly WordPress plugin for creating sliders, which was never before conceivable, is Smart Slider 3. fully SEO-optimized, responsive, and compatible with any WordPress theme.
+Without any code, make stunning sliders and tell tales.

 ### Adding/Editing Forms - WP Form Guide
 WPForms is a WordPress plugin that lets you easily build website contact forms.
 It’s an easy-to-use online form builder for WordPress websites that allows you to create smart forms in minutes without writing any code or hiring a developer.
 WPForms is full of useful features to help your small business earn more money online.[The official instruction video for setting up WP Form is here.](https://youtu.be/o2nE1P74WxQ) You can connect your forms to tons of popular email marketing services for easy marketing automation.